How do we explain the honest and heartfelt dedication of each individual on the team to Ripple’s growth and prosperity?

 “there is an understanding of my commitment to my studies and the freedom to invest the time and energy needed there.
 I love the all-female atmosphere, this is new to me and I am learning a lot about communication and interpersonal relationships.
 I feel comfortable here and am constantly learning new things, whether it is nuances about balance and stability from a conversation with a co-worker, or getting inspired to invest in myself and pamper myself - which is something that doesn’t necessarily come naturally to me”.

-“I distinctly remember the first time I put on a piece of Ripple clothing, ironically it was the leg warmers, I put them on to warm up on a cold day and initially didn’t give it a second thought, all of the sudden I became aware of the pleasantness of the fabric on my feet and calves, it was the first time I had an experience of such strong attention to how something feels on my skin, it was so soft and enjoyable that I couldn’t ignore it”.
+“I distinctly remember the first time I put on a piece of Ripple clothing, ironically it was the leg warmers, I put them on to warm up on a cold day and initially didn’t give it a second thought, all of a sudden I became aware of the pleasantness of the fabric on my feet and calves, it was the first time I had an experience of such strong attention to how something feels on my skin, it was so soft and enjoyable that I couldn’t ignore it”.

 Shira chose to be photographed in our Short yoga Jumpsuit, while adding extra support with our Criss Cross Bra.
 "As a full chested woman, it isn't always easy to find athletic attire that is comfortable as well as stylish and supportive.
 Ripple's Short yoga Jumpsuit allows me freedom of movement without having to constantly readjust or worry about things moving around.
 Because I like to feel supported I chose to wear the Criss Cross Bra underneath, which gave that extra edge of support and fit seamlessly under the jumpsuit. "